Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

 ### Measuring bond angles

-- Right click on the central atom, under BANG the bond angle will be displayed.
+- RIGHT CLICK on the central atom, under BANG the bond angle will be displayed.
 - Select three atoms, then, once again, under `@View|Geometry` click on either @@Distance and Angles (of selection)@@ or @@Distance and Angles with esd (of selection)@@ to obtain the distance with or without an esd.
 - Select the central atom and type `CODE ang sel` to see associated geometric parameters (alternatively replace sel by an atom name).
 - Select `@Work|Report` to generate an html report containing the bond lengths in one of the tables.

-### Measuring torsion angles
+### Measuring torsion angles \index{torsion angles}

-- Right click on the central bond, under TANG any torsion angles associated with the bond will be displayed.
+- RIGHT CLICK on the central bond, under TANG any torsion angles associated with the bond will be displayed.
 - Select four atoms, then, once again, under `@View|Geometry` click on either @@Distance and Angles (of selection)@@ or @@Distance and Angles with esd (of selection)@@ to obtain the distance with or without an esd respectively.
 - To tabulate the torsion angles: